AYLIEN/aylien_newsapi_nodejs/docs/DefaultApi.md

 var app_key = apiInstance.apiClient.authentications['app_key'];
 app_key.apiKey = "YOUR APP KEY";

-var type = "type_example"; // {String} This parameter is used for defining the type of autocompletes.
+var type = "type_example"; // String | This parameter is used for defining the type of autocompletes.

-var term = "term_example"; // {String} This parameter is used for finding autocomplete objects whose contains the specified value.
+var term = "term_example"; // String | This parameter is used for finding autocomplete objects whose contains the specified value.

 var opts = {
-  'language': "en", // {String} This parameter is used for autocompletes whose language is the specified value.
+  'language': "en", // String | This parameter is used for autocompletes whose language is the specified value.
 It supports [ISO 639-1](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) language codes.
-  'perPage': 3 // {Integer} This parameter is used for specifying number of the items in each page.
+  'perPage': 3 // Integer | This parameter is used for specifying number of the items in each page.
 };

 var callback = function(error, data, response) {